 The next important event occurred on December 1, 2000, when MSCI announced that it would communicate its decision nine days later, on December 10.
-This pre-announcement presented a strong signal to arbitrageurs that MSCI had taken a decision about the weight change and that public announcement of the index revision was imminent.
-The strongest
+This pre-announcement presented a strong signal to arbitrageurs that MSCI had taken a decision about the weight change and that public announcement of the index revision was imminent.13 The strongest arbitrage activity can therefore be expected to occur around this date.
+Supportive evidence for this interpretation comes from data on the Euro/Dollar spot trading volume in the electronically brokered EBS and Reuters D-2000 trading platforms.
+The first trading day after the pre-announcement (Monday, December 4) is characterized by

-&lt;sup>11Less important subindices are the MSCI World Index (based on 23 developed countries), the MSCI EM (Emerging Markets) Index (based on 27 emerging equity markets), the MSCI EAFE (Europe, Australasia, Far East) Index (based on 21 developed countries outside of North America), and the MSCI Europe.
+12 Less important subindices are the MSCI World Index (based on 23 developed countries), the MSCI EM (Emerging Markets) Index (based on 27 emerging equity markets), the MSCI EAFE (Europe, Australasia, Far East) Index (based on 21 developed countries outside of North America), and the MSCI Europe.
 All subindices are composed of subsets of stocks in the MSCI ACWI and are therefore similarly affected by an overall change to the index methodology.
 As long as the index equity invested in subindices is small in comparison to the equity indexed to the benchmark MSCI ACWI, the free-float redefinition of the subindices should not dramatically modify the overall index flows.

-&lt;sup>12The actual announcement on December 10 seemed to have confirmed market expectations.
+13 The actual announcement on December 10 seemed to have confirmed market expectations.
 Commentators remarked that MSCI's adoption decision was broadly in line with the previous consultation paper.
 Only the target level of 85 percent of the national market was somewhat higher than expected (by five percent) and the implementation timetable was longer than most observers had expected.
 See the investment newsletter, 'Spotlight on: Throwing Weights Around', Hewitt Investment Group, December 2000.